virteal/l8/README.md

 That event_loop/callback style is simple and efficient.
 However, it has some notorious drawbacks.
-Things can get fairly complex to handle when some activity involve many sub-activities that must be run in some specific order.
+Things can get fairly complex to handle when some activity involves many sub-activities that must be run in some specific order.

 Multiple solutions exist to care with such cases.
 The most basic one is to start a new activity from within the callback that gets called when the